arcus/education_modules/statistical_tests/statistical_tests.md

 For another excellent resource on the same topic, see [Choosing a Statistical Test, from the Biostatistics Handbook](http://www.biostathandbook.com/testchoice.html).

-If you want to learn more about basics of programming in R or python, you may like our [Intro to R](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md) or [Python Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_writing_python_code/python_basics_writing_python_code.md) series.
+If you want to learn more about basics of programming in R or python, you may like our [R Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/r_basics_introduction/r_basics_introduction.md) or [Python Basics](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/python_basics_variables_functions_methods/python_basics_variables_functions_methods.md) series.

 We also have material on [data visualization in R and python](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md)